salilab/imp_spatiotemporal_tutorial/doc/trajectory.md

 Heterogeneity models inform the possible compositional states at each time point and measure how well a compositional state agrees with input information.
 Snapshot models provide structural models for each heterogeneity model and measure how well those structural models agree with input information about their structure.
 Physical theories of macromolecular dynamics inform transitions between states.
 SAXS data informs the size and shape of the assembling complex and is left for validation.

-# Trajectory modeling step 2: representation, scoring, and search process {#trajectories2}
+# Trajectory modeling step 2: representation, scoring function, and search process {#trajectories2}

 Trajectory modeling connects alternative snapshot models at adjacent time points, followed by scoring the trajectories based on their fit to the input information, as described in full [here](https://www.biorxiv.org/content/10.1101/2024.08.06.606842v1.abstract).